 15:00 Hawaiian Standard Time

-The East Asian Observatory announces the opening of a second JCMT Large Program Call for the James Clerk Maxwell Telescope.
+The East Asian Observatory announces the opening of a third JCMT Large Program Call for the James Clerk Maxwell Telescope.
 Large Programs are defined by the observatory as projects which require significant amounts (> 200 hours) of observing time, require more than a single semester to complete and that take full advantage of the JCMT instrumentation capabilities to address multiple important scientific questions.

 The total number of hours available in this 20A Call for Large Programs is 4,800 hours.
 The break down of hours by Weather Grade is provided below with variations by month and additional numbers used provided further down this page.